BZoennchen/supercollider-book/_sources/chapters/sounddesign/math/intro.md

 Do we need the math of signal processing to design and make a sound?
 Well, I suppose we don't.
-As musicians, we are perfectly able to create great compositions without knowing what *complex numbers* or the *Fourier transformation* is.
+As musicians, we are perfectly able to create great compositions without knowing what *complex numbers* or the *Fourier transform* is.
 We do not really care about sample rates or the *Nyquist sample theorem*.
-And we don't really have to because there are many tools that help in our creative process while hiding all the complicated mathematical backgrounds.
+And we don't really have to because there are many tools that help us in our creative process while hiding all the complicated mathematical backgrounds.

-However, tools can be a burden.
+However, tools can be a burden too.
 Recently I heard about a new artificial intelligence that can generate beautiful images by using a textual description.
 The user types in her imagination of a landscape, and the artificial intelligence generates different versions of it.
 One can even specify certain artists to achieve a particular style.